Research & Development Officer

 Application and selection process

-Our Behavioural Competency Framework allows us to identify the behaviours that drive successful performance and enables us to deliver an effective service.
-You will be expected to demonstrate how you meet these behaviours throughout the selection process.
+The Behavioural Competency Framework allows us to easily identify the behaviours that drive successful performance and enables us to deliver an effective service.
+The behaviours detailed within the job profile will be assessed throughout the selection process.

 Please view our privacy notice via this link Applicant Privacy Statement